zust-ai/zust-ai.github.io/source/_posts/art-of-color-grading.md

 ---
-title: The Art of Color Grading: Elevating Your Photography Edits
+title: The Art of Color Grading- Elevating Your Photography Edits
 author: saquib
 index_img: /images/art-of-color-grading/art-of-color-grading.webp
 description: Discover the art of color grading in photography edits!
 Uncover tips, tools, and mastering the art to transform your images.
 Explore now!